dsp-mark/rottsmoth_gully/README.md

 # Rottsmoth Gully
 ## An attempt at Non-Linear Story-Telling Using Directed Acyclic Graphs

-**LINK TO LIVE VERSION** [Play around with what I've got here](https://de-mark.github.io/rottsmoth_gully/)
+**LINK TO LIVE VERSION** [Play around with what I've got here](https://dsp-mark.github.io/rottsmoth_gully/)

 ![Example of the index](./screenshots/homepage.png)
 ![Example of character creation](./screenshots/example_character_creation.png)

-**QUICK NOTE TO EVERYONE** Has not yet been optimized for non-desktop screens.

-**QUICK NOTE TO PROFESSORS** Sorry to change the project from what was initially described in the proposal!
-Initially, I was intending to display the nodes of the DAG in a graph using JavaScript--which turned out to be a time and a half.
-Initially, I was thinking of using [D3-DAG](https://erikbrinkman.github.io/d3-dag/) or [Plotly](https://community.plotly.com/t/directed-network-graph-in-javascript/3184), but neither worked too well for displaying a scene.

-I was going to switch to using Python and Streamlit, but this had a similar issue, where [Plotly](https://plotly.com/python/network-graphs/) isn't intended to add details to the nodes and [NetworkX](https://networkx.org/documentation/stable/reference/drawing.html) uses static / non-detailed versions.

-Since we had a limited amount of time to throw things together and designing a graph display system which integrated adding, removing, updating etc scenes and connections would take a much longer time with my limited skillset, I switched things around to creating the Non-Linear story with the DAG myself and then allowing the player to navigate it with choices and the like.

-Sorry again for the last minute change!
-Hopefully it's at least a bit fun to peruse through!

 ## WHAT IS THIS

-This is a Non-Linear story that I've thrown together using a Directed Acyclic Graph (DAG) in which dialog options open up depending on the character's stats, skills, and past options.
+This is a Non-Linear prototype that I've thrown together using a Directed Acyclic Graph (DAG) in which dialog options open up depending on the character's stats, skills, and past options.

-The story isn't even close to complete--I just wanted to experiment with using a DAG to accomplish navigating a non-linear story.
+It's nowhere near complete--I just wanted to experiment with using a DAG to accomplish navigating a non-linear story.

 It's all written in vanilla JavaScript within the span of 3 days and I added some 5 second MS Paint doodles to boot.
 If I get the time later, I'd like to come back and finish this--but as programmers, we all know what those words mean.